mikey-t/dotnet-react-sandbox/README.md

 ## TODO

 - Update dotnet-react-generator so it works with new project structure
+- Get cert generation and install working on linux and mac
 - Document new preference for using VSCode
 - Document new project structure (and working in separate VSCode workspaces for client and server development)
 - Add in vitest for client unit testing